Arjunmurali666/terraform_ec2_webserver/README.md

 # terraform_ec2_webserver

 ## Terraform - This is a terraform code written to create a webserver in aws.
-The newly created ec2 will be ready serve HTTP requests since HTTP will be installed on it at the creation time.
+The newly created ec2 will be ready to serve HTTP requests since HTTP will be installed on it at the creation time.

 ```terraform
 provider "aws" {